-A free habit tracker printable that will help you reach your goals this year!
+This free habit tracker printable will help you reach your goals this year!
 First, print off this habit tracker.
-Then get started knocking out those New Year’s resolutions!
+Then get started knocking out those New Year’s resolutions and forming new habits!

 Do you have some new goals or New Year’s resolutions that you hope to accomplish this year?
 Any new habits you’d like to form?

 If so, a habit tracker will help you stay on track while you form those new habits!

 This post contains affiliate links.
 As an Amazon affiliate I earn from qualifying purchases.

 A habit tracker is just a piece of paper (or sometimes a habit tracking journal) where you record your progress as you work to establish new habits.

 I think habit trackers are a great idea, especially when you find it hard to form those new habits.
 And let’s be honest, that’s pretty much all of us!

 Forming new habits doesn’t come easily to most of us.
 It’s a challenge, because we’re used to doing things a certain way.